yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ## System Configuration

-+ The central controller runs in a protected namespace with RBAC privileges for managing OBCs, OBs, and Secrets cluster wide.
++ The central controller runs in the `cosi-system` namespace with where it manages Buckets, BucketContents, and Secrets cluster-wide.
-    + Responsible for the binding relationship of OBs and OBCs.
-+ The "cosi-system" namespace must be created.
-    + This namespace must be granted write access to cluster-wide scoped OBs.
-+ The Driver and Sidecar containers run together in a single Pod in the "cosi-system" namespace.
++ The Driver and Sidecar containers run together in a Pod and are deployed in the `cosi-system` namespace, communicating via the Pod's internal network
-    + The gRPC connection is made through the Pod’s localhost.
-+ BucketClasses must exist (cluster-wide scope).
-+ No node affinity or other requirements exist.
 + Operations must be idempotent in order to handle failure recovery.

 ## Workflows